 Cody has attended the Missouri State Investigator Conference for the past five years.
 He works at Missouri State University in the Noncredit Outreach Department and offers the POST Law Enforcement and Private Investigator Continuing Education for the annual conference.
 He graduated from Missouri State in 2011, with a Master’s Degree in Criminology and a certification in Homeland Security and Defense.
 Cody became a member of the MSIA Executive Board in 2013.

-Captain Matt Hunter is a 24 year veteran of the Clay County Sheriff’s Office and currently the Division Commander of the Field Operations Division, he oversees Road Patrol, Criminal Investigations, Narcotic Investigations, and Tactical Operations (S.T.A.R.
+Captain Matt Hunter is a 24 year veteran of the Clay County Sheriff’s Office and was the Division Commander of the Field Operations Division.
+He oversaw Road Patrol, Criminal Investigations, Narcotic Investigations, and Tactical Operations (S.T.A.R.
 Team).

 Captain Hunter started his career in the Detention Division and was soon transferred to the Narcotics Unit.
 During this time he conducted several hundred narcotic investigation to include covert purchasing of narcotics, search warrants, and reverse sales.
 He also assisted as a covert operative in homicide investigations and murder for hire cases.